 Philosophy, arts, literature, or psychoanalysis - any discipline about humans and the world around us, should not be locked only, exclusively within academia or clinical practice.
 Instead, they should be integrated into our lives.
 These are the disciplines about people, so they should be accessible and made widely helpful - for people.

 Kate Bowler's words (writer and professor at Duke University) from The Washington Post article ideally describe what we aim to change and what moves and inspires us.
 She writes:

 "Our society finds it especially difficult to talk about anything chronic — meaning, any kind of pain, emotional or physical, that abides and lives with us constantly.
 The sustaining myth of the American Dream rests on a hearty can-do spirit, but not all problems can be overcome.
 So often, we are defined by the things we live with rather than the things we conquer.
 Any persistent suffering requires being afraid — but we hang our fears in the balance of our great loves and act, each day, as though love will outweigh them all.
 Life is chronic.
 Fear will always be present.
 I can only make those brave, soft choices to find my way forward when there is no way back."

 We aim to become a space filled with all kinds of stories and attempts to answer complicated questions.
-We are dedicated to becoming a space where talking about pain and suffering, the complexity, struggles, hardships, and ambivalence of life is explored in a liberating, non-judgmental, raw, and honest way.
+We are dedicated to becoming a space where talking about pain, complexity, struggles, hardships, and ambivalence of life is explored in a liberating, non-judgmental, raw, and honest way.

 We are devoted to highlighting the voices of writers and artists who are BIPOC, LGBTQ+, disabled, working-class, women, neurodiverse, or underrepresented in any way.
 We especially welcome emerging writers and artists as submitters.